UshiManma/UE4_CustomLiDAR_Public/README.md

 ### We recommend that the minimum resolution be kept around 0.2 because of the CPU calculations.

-### Acquired data can also be output as csv file that can be converted to Point Cloudn.
+### Acquired data can also be output as csv file that can be converted to Point Cloud.

 ## See play demo.
 [Demo Scene](https://youtu.be/NZDO0s5qUvg)<br>